BostonBSD/financials/README.md

 there were some issues on the latest Ubuntu and Debian builds due to their Gtk3.0 packages being out of date.

-Requires at least Gtk3 version 3.24.34 or later to build.
+Requires at least Gtk3 version 3.24.34 or later to build and run.